strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 ::: tab Basic example

-Given the following record in the database:
+Consider the following record in the database:

 ```json
 categories: [